-This paper addresses several of these gaps by showing that these different problems are unified by a broader class of KL-regularized optimal control problems.
-Our key observation is that prior formulations implicitly impose a \emph{single} KL regularization term acting jointly on policies and transitions, or equivalently on entire trajectory distributions.
-In contrast, we consider a \emph{strict generalization} in which (i) the KL penalties on policies and transitions are separated, and, (ii) each penalty is weighted independently.
-This formulation serves as a generative structure, from which classical SOC, RSOC, and soft-policy variants naturally emerge as special cases.
-Second, we show that the soft-policy formulations naturally majorize the original SOC and RSOC objectives through the Majorization–Minimization framework, therewith providing a principled foundation for designing iterative algorithms.
-Finally, we discuss the special case where the policy and transition KL weights are \emph{identical}.
-In this synchronized setting several desirable properties emerge simultaneously.
-Our results therefore reveal that the structural harmony between policy and transition regularization, implicit in many earlier works, is not incidental but mathematically necessary for these special properties to hold.
+This paper addresses these gaps by unifying these problems within a broader class of KL-regularized optimal control problems.
+Prior formulations implicitly impose a \emph{single} KL term acting jointly on policies and transitions, or equivalently, on entire trajectory distributions.
+We instead introduce a \emph{strict generalization} in which (i) the KL penalties on policies and transitions are separated and (ii) each is weighted independently.
+This serves as an umbrella formulation, from which classical SOC, RSOC, and their soft-policy variants emerge as special cases.
+We further show that the soft-policy formulations majorize the original SOC and RSOC objectives via the Majorization--Minimization framework, providing a principled foundation for iterative algorithms.
+Finally, we identify a \emph{synchronized} sub-case in which the policy and transition KL weights coincide, in which a constellation of remarkable properties emerges simultaneously, revealing that the structural harmony between policy and transition regularization, implicit in many earlier works, is not incidental but mathematically necessary for these properties to hold.